I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-WallPaper-URL/ReadMe.md

 ## Description

 Use this program to troll your friends.
 Find any image online and grab the url and insert it into the PS1 script.
 Run this payload and step away.
-Once a mouse movement is detected their wallpaper will change right in front of their eyes.
+Once a mouse movement is detected their wallpaper will change right in front of their eyes. and lastly to clean up your tracks behind you the tmp folder will be emptied and the powershell and run box history will be wiped

 ## Getting Started